INTRODUCTION

 CONCLUSION

-This case study demonstrates how simple and effective GALIOT AI report similarity score calculation can be used to detect recurring safety incidents from the aviation safety report database.
+This case study demonstrates how simple and effective GALIOT AI report similarity score calculation can be used to

 Marino Tudor